Pontianak welcomes me

 I couldn’t help but be fascinated by the festivities that had just begun.

 When I finally found my street, I realized that getting to the hotel, just 500 meters away, would be a challenge.
+I had never seen so many people on a single street at the same time before, three people per square meter, and there I was, with my bike loaded with five bags.

 Temple street in evening.
 The street was packed with people.Imagine me with a bike loaded with five packed